 5. Paint a layer of mod podge over the top of the photo to protect it.
 Let it dry.

 6. Screw an eyelet hook into the top center of the wood ornament.
-Attach a ribbon so that it can hang on the Christmas tree!
+Attach a ribbon with a knot so that it can hang on the Christmas tree!

 Wrap it up and gift it to your neighbors and friends this Holiday Season!
 I hope you love it!

-*This photo is from lds.org.
+*This original picture is from lds.org.
 It is intended for personal use only.

 You may also be interested in making these other DIY Photo Ornaments.